corrode/corrode.github.io/content/blog/expressions/index.md

 In this case, the value is whatever `setup_config` returns.
 This value gets assigned to `config_file`, and we return it at the end of the function.

+The `let foo = match ...` pattern is a common idiom in Rust which I personally use a lot.

-Let's go one step further and try to call `setup_config` only *once* at the end of the function:
+Let's go one step further and try to move the call to `setup_config` outside of the `match` expression.

 ```rust
 use std::env;